Ashwinkarnati/MLProjects/README.md

-# Machine Learning Projects Repository
+# ✨ Machine Learning Projects Repository

 Welcome to the **Machine Learning Projects Repository**! 🚀 This repository contains various machine learning projects covering a wide range of topics, including regression, classification, clustering, deep learning, and NLP.

-## 📂 Project List
+## 💂‍ Projects List

 ### 1. **Sonar Rock vs Mine Prediction**
 - **Description**: A binary classification model to predict whether a sonar signal corresponds to a rock or a mine.